Swedwards99/SOI/soi-ske edit.md

 Over this past summer, while researching plasticity in arctic organisms, I came across a paper entitled *Eco-Evo-Devo: the Time has Come*.
 The paper, published in 2014, described the emerging methods and modern synthesis of these three fields.

-> "Combining the approaches of eco-evo-devo and ecological genomics will mutually enrich these fields in a way that will not only enhance our understanding of evolution, but also of the genetic mechanisms underlying the responses of organisms to their natural environments."
+> "Combining the approaches of eco-evo-devo and ecological genomics will mutually enrich these fields in a way that will not only enhance our understanding of evolution, but also of the genetic mechanisms underlying the responses of organisms to their natural environments" [@abouheif2014eco].

 This was the light bulb moment.
 I realized that not only was there an entire field that was incorporating the concepts that I had wanted to combine, but also, the field was extremely new, and thus presented many new questions that have yet to be answered.
 This new field, formally known as ecological evolutionary developmental biology (abbreviated eco-evo-devo) allows us to apply principles from late 20th and early 21st century evolutionary developmental biology to current ecology.
 For instance, by analyzing the role that genetics and developmental plasticity combined play in evolution, we can predict the response of organisms/communities to global environmental change.
 In particular, I want to understand how polar organisms can potentially adapt to cope with the effects of climate change, as well as how we can predict which species will thrive in Arctic and Antarctic climates, and which could potentially lose out.
 The poles are of particular interest as not only the epicenter for global climate change, but as they have emerged relatively recently, adaptations in these ecosystems are newer and potentially more resilient to change.
 Conversely, the relative lack of diversity could be a detriment to any adaptations that might arise due to poor gene flow.
 Understanding these contrasting forces, as well as the adaptations of organisms that have risen in the past (and currently), and predicting their response to climate change will allow for intelligent methods for conservation and policy recommendations.